dtoma95/Soft_computing_picture_generation/README.md

-A project developed for the subject Soft Computing.
+A student project developed for the Soft Computing subject at the Faculty of Technical Sciences in Novi Sad.

-Detalied information can be found in the file eng_extended_abstract.pdf
+Detalied information can be found by opening the file eng_extended_abstract.pdf